Category Archives: ai

 Small Application, Good Starting Point

-The initial code, generated by the LLM (Gemini or Claude) does serve as a good starting point, especially in areas or frameworks that unfamiliar to the developer.
+The initial code, generated by the LLM (Gemini or Claude) does serve as a good starting point, especially in areas or frameworks that are unfamiliar to the developer.

 But this is still a far cry from replacing developers.
 There are tool limitations, some of them, I expect, introduced by Cursor rather than the LLM.
 These limitations can cause havoc if the agent is left to proceed with no oversight.